 Ad Lounge is a 5500+ person community dedicated to creating unexpected and inspiring events that help marketers stay ahead of the curve, stay connected.

 But its website was aged in terms of design and presentation of information.
-I redesigned the CMS based website to be mobile-friendly with a more clear structure and a unified visual identity.
-It also looks convincing and inviting.
+I redesigned the CMS-based website to allow for a scalable UI language and streamlined UX guidelines.
+It has a clear structure and a unified visual identity.

 The Evaluation of Current Website